LassoSoft/LassoGuide/source/operations/math.rst

    in a variable does not need to be rounded, then either the `integer->asString` or `decimal->asString` method can be used to alter how the number is displayed.
-See the documentation of these methods earlier in the chapter for more information.
+See the documentation of these methods earlier in this chapter for more information.

 Return a Random Integer Value